maximg/comp-prog/README.md

 # comp-prog

-Solutions to various competitive programming challenges, as well as other assorted programming pussles.
+Solutions to various competitive programming challenges, as well as other assorted programming puzzles.